Bangyan1997/testnet_manuals/point/point_mainnet/README.md

 ## Sending your first transaction
 ### Add custom network
 Now while you're waiting for the node to sync, you need to send funds to your validator address.
-As mentioned, you should have received an airdrop of 1024 XPOINT if you filled in the form.
-To see them, you can import the private key into a wallet like Metamask (not a good idea for mainnet security, but ok for testnet tokens).

-Then you need to add XNet-Triton into Metamask:
+You will need to import a custom network into your wallet, e.g. for Metamask:

 ```
 Network Title: Point
 RPC URL: https://rpc-mainnet-1.point.space/